 - Plurals of "uncountable" nouns were included, annotated with the "%" suffix character.
 See below for an extended discussion of the inclusion of these words.

-- Signature words from the other lists, plus their inflections, were added.
+- Qualifying signature words from the other lists, plus their inflections, were added.
 No other signature words were added.

 Though the 2of12inf list still consists mostly of very common words, criteria 3 through 5 above cause the 2of12inf list to contain a greater proportion of unfamiliar and unusual words than the other classic 12dicts lists.

 The 2of12inf list was not derived directly from the 12 source dictionaries.
 The starting point was a subset of Kevin Atkinson's AGID list, a list of words, parts of speech and inflections derived from public-domain sources, notably Moby Words and WordNet.
 (See the file agid.txt in the 12dicts archive, which is a copy of the AGID "readme", for more information on the antecedents of AGID.)
 2of12inf was created by a process of editing the AGID subset to remove spurious entries and those which reflected a more esoteric English vocabulary than the other 12dicts lists, and to add inflections which AGID failed to identify.
 This process required significantly less effort than would have been needed to derive the list directly from the source dictionaries.
-Unfortunately, a side effect of the process is that the result is likely to be somewhat less reliable than the other 12dicts lists.
+Unfortunately, a side effect of the process was that the result is probably somewhat less reliable than the other 12dicts lists.
 In particular, Moby Words is notoriously unreliable, and I find it unlikely that I have successfully identified all the spurious inflections its use has introduced.
-It is my hope in the future to release another edition of 2of12inf which is not derived from AGID, and therefore not "infected" by Moby Words.
+It would be nice to release another edition of 2of12inf which is not derived from AGID, and therefore not "infected" by Moby Words, but I haven't done so in 15 years, and so it probably won't happen.

 After the first version of the 2of12inf list was released, I replaced one of the source dictionaries, officially an international dictionary but in actuality rather British in its orientation, with a more American dictionary by the same publisher.
 It was not practical (nor necessarily desirable) for me to go through the list removing inflections endorsed only by the superseded dictionary.
 For this reason, the 2of12inf list has a slightly more international character than the other 12dicts lists.
 It is not altogether clear that this is a bad thing.